 3. Annual Fee: As with all credit cards, a factor to consider is the annual fee.
 There is no right or wrong choice when it comes to picking a card with annual fee because the decision comes down to what rewards you want for the purchases you make daily.
 When choosing a credit card for your life as an expat, consider the annual fee of any credit card you choose and whether or not the rewards will offset the cost of the fee.

 4. Travel Rewards: As many world travelers know, one major benefit of having a credit card abroad is getting points for flights and hotels.
 Being rewarded for purchases you already planned on making is beneficial and it can give you points for future trips around the globe.
 As an expat, it’s worth considering credit cards with great travel rewards.

 The Chase Sapphire Reserve credit card may have a hefty annual fee at $550 a year, but it comes with a laundry list of rewards that makes this credit card more than worth it for any expat.
 This is truly one of the best credit cards for travelers on the market today with rewards like 3X points on dining and travel (immediately after earning your $300 travel credit) and 1X points on all other purchases.
 Additionally, card owners get a 50% boost in points when they redeem their travel with Chase Ultimate Rewards®.

 Nearly on par with the Chase Sapphire Reserve (but without the high annual fee) is the Capital One Venture Rewards Credit Card.
 This card has earned its spot on the consideration list of any globe-trotter with competitive rewards like unlimited 2X miles per dollar on any purchase and a $95 annual fee.
-Better yet, you can earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+Better yet, you can earn 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.

 Before you go